Settings for the SOAP Inbound Adapter

 Identifies the TCP port on the local machine where the adapter is listening for SOAP requests.
 Avoid specifying a port number that is in the range used by the operating system for ephemeral outbound connections.

-The name of an existing SSL/TLS configuration to use to authenticate this connection.
+The name of an existing TLS configuration to use to authenticate this connection.
 This should be a server configuration.

-To create and manage SSL/TLS configurations, use the Management Portal.
-See the chapter Using SSL/TLS with InterSystems IRIS in the Security Administration Guide.
-The first field on the Edit SSL/TLS Configuration form is Configuration Name.
+To create and manage TLS configurations, use the Management Portal.
+See InterSystems TLS Guide.
+The first field on the Edit SSL/TLS Configuration page is Configuration Name.
 Use this string as the value for the SSLConfig setting.

 Specifies whether to keep the connection open between requests.